 From India, Mumbai

 Good afternoon.
-I am a retired Col from Indian Army (36 years +) and at present serving as VP (Admin) in a Steel Manufacturing Factory.
-I am also a qualified Labour Lawyer (MLL&LW from ILS Law College, Pune) and has worked as Manager Security for six years in DRDO at Hyderabad and Pune.
-During my tenure as Manager Security I dealt with lots of labour problems and even got a service break of 3 & 1/2 years to an employee and dismissed a senoir office bearer of an all India level trade union for fradulant cases personally against him.
+I am a retired Colonel from the Indian Army (36 years+) and currently serving as the VP (Admin) in a Steel Manufacturing Factory.
+I am also a qualified Labour Lawyer (MLL&LW from ILS Law College, Pune) and have worked as the Manager of Security for six years at DRDO in Hyderabad and Pune.
+During my tenure as Manager of Security, I dealt with numerous labor problems and even granted a service break of 3 & 1/2 years to an employee and dismissed a senior office bearer of an all India level trade union for fraudulent cases personally against him.
 I can assure you that both parties approached high courts and lost the cases.
-What I am writing is from the experience that I have gained through untiring pursuing of HR and Admin policies over a period of time.
+What I am writing is based on the experience I have gained through the untiring pursuit of HR and Admin policies over time.

-I do agree that generally management either doesn't pay attention to application of correct rules and regulations or pass err judgements.
-Therefore it is very essential to weigh all options before passing your judgements in such situations.
+I do agree that, generally, management either doesn't pay attention to the application of correct rules and regulations or makes errors in judgments.
+Therefore, it is very essential to weigh all options before making judgments in such situations.

 With warm wishes.